gusalzib/Distributed-Systems---Dental-Health-Care-System/assignment.md

 * Refined your **user stories and tasks**.
 * Continued working on the **architecture** for your system.
+* Refined your development process based on your retrospective.
 * Finished **roughly 50%** of technical tasks (not necessarily in absolute numbers, but in amount of work required).

 ## Requirements MS3